Israel Experience – Privacy Policy and Notice

 • taking and using photographs of you if you attend our programs or events of any kind and publishing them in our brochures, on our website etc.

-Personal Data which you provide us may be combined with Personal Data which an IE Customer provides us, or which may be provided by other sources, all of which will be used for the purposes set out above.
+Personal Data which you provide us may be combined with Personal Data which an Israel Experience partner provides us, or which may be provided by other sources, all of which will be used for the purposes set out above.
+We aggregate and de-identify Personal Data (i.e., use your data in a way which no longer allows to identify you) to analyze and improve our Services, and to conduct research, and for other similar purposes.
+We may share non-personal aggregated information with third parties, as described below.

-4. SHARING DATA GATHERED by the IE WITH THIRD PARTIES
+1. SHARING DATA GATHERED BY ISRAEL EXPERIENCE WITH THIRD PARTIES

 Summary: we share personal data with our service providers, partners, and group companies, and authorities where required.